 Funding availability Up to $250,000 (GST exclusive) per project

-Application timeframe Open throughout 2025 or until funding is exhausted
+Application timeframe Open throughout 2025 and 2026 or until funding is exhausted

 Co-contribution Mandatory, with no minimum or maximum percentage required